 To better understand the global product and identify any gross issues Level-3 evaluation is also performed.
-Here we generate monthly daytime and night-time 0.05° composites (Figure 20 - top) of the LST field and corresponding sampling ratios (Figure 20 - bottom).
-The sampling ratios are derived as clear\pixels / (clear\pixels + cloudy\pixels).
+Here we generate monthly daytime and night-time 0.05° composites (Figure 23 - top) of the LST field and corresponding sampling ratios (Figure 23 - bottom).
+The sampling ratios are derived as clear_pixels / (clear_pixels + cloudy_pixels).

-Figure 20: Monthly composites at 0.05° of LST (top) and sampling ratio (bottom) for the period of Cycle 32: daytime composites (left), night-time composites (right).
+Figure 23: Monthly composites at 0.05° of LST (top) and sampling ratio (bottom) for the period of Cycle 33: daytime composites (left), night-time composites (right).

-The LST fields indicate the SL\2\LST product is producing values in line with expectations.
-There are few distinct issues or non-physical values evident.
-The only exception are a few high values at night from a couple of days.
-The source of these are being investigated.
+The LST fields indicate the SL_2_LST product is producing values in line with expectations.
+There are no distinct issues or non-physical values evident.
 Cloud contamination appears to be at a minimum, although there appears to be some excessive cloud clearing in some regions particularly at night.
 This is supported by the sampling ratio which is lower than would be expected over parts of the Sahara and Central Asia.
-It is possible that the lack of temporal interpolation of the ECMWF Skin Temperature could be a root cause, but this requires further investigation.
+Comparing this effect from the previous cycle indicates the same regions are subject to excessive cloud clearing.
+This will continue to be monitored, but is providing growing evidence that the lack of temporal interpolation of the ECMWF Skin Temperature could be a root cause.